Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 27 Februari 2026 02.51.13 UTC
+- WIB: Jumat, 27 Februari 2026 03.50.48 UTC
-- WITA: Jumat, 27 Februari 2026 03.51.13 UTC
+- WITA: Jumat, 27 Februari 2026 04.50.48 UTC
-- WIT: Jumat, 27 Februari 2026 04.51.13 UTC
+- WIT: Jumat, 27 Februari 2026 05.50.48 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: nature
+Kategori: attitude